mitchelldirt/battleship/README.md

 Created the structure of the project using the terminal only (besides writing this file lol).
 Finally learned what --save-dev is so I installed Jest with that setting because it's only for development and won't be pushed to production.
 I also decided that even though I've only done the testing in Javascript so far I want to use TypeScript again because thinking about types helps me code better.
 Might whiteboard the design of this project today if I have time.
 Thanks for reading!

 UPDATE2:
+Worked on the layout for the start screen and the placement of ships screen.
+Took a lot of inspiration from other odin project submissions.
+Definitely curious how I'm going to do the ships on a grid functionality.
+Tomorrow I plan on finishing up the layout and then plan code strcture and starting the project for real! :)

+UPDATE3: